Our Experts Share Some Tips

 What are their payment terms?
 Does the price include freight?
 Be sure your quote itemizes all charges, and clearly indicates any charges which are not included such as freight.
 (Freight charges are often based on weight and sometimes cannot be calculated until the size and design of the piece is determined.)

 Do they have a showroom open to the public?
 If not, can you visit their facility?
 Having a public showroom is not a necessity.
 After all, the benefit of online sales is to connect with customers all over the country and the world, who wouldn’t be able to visit a showroom in a city far away.
 If there is no showroom, the company should be agreeable to you visiting their factory/facility, distance permitting.
-On a factory tour you should get to meet the artisans and see the furniture being made — maybe even your own piece.
+On a factory tour you should get to meet the artisans and see the custom office furniture being made — maybe even your own piece.

 Can you see examples of their work in your area?
 If they have no showroom and you cannot travel to their facility, ask if there are examples of previous sales in your area which you can view.
-An established business often has a history of happy customers who are willing to let others visit on-site and see the furniture.
+An established business often has a history of happy customers who are willing to let others visit on-site and see the custom office furniture.
 Of course this will largely depend on your location: if you live in a major metropolitan area this is a much more likely option.
 An added benefit to visiting a past client is getting to speak with them about their experience working with the furniture company.